openvswitch/ovs/tutorial/Tutorial.md

 The section below describes how to set up the scenario, followed by a section for each OpenFlow table.

-You can cut and paste the "ovs-vsctl" and "ovs-ofctl" commands in each of the sections below into your "ovs-sandbox" shell.
-They are also available as shell scripts in this directory, named t-setup, t-stage0, t-stage1, ..., t-stage4.
-The "ovs-appctl" test commands are intended for cutting and pasting and are not supplied separately.
+You can cut and paste the `ovs-vsctl` and `ovs-ofctl` commands in each of the sections below into your `ovs-sandbox` shell.
+They are also available as shell scripts in this directory, named `t-setup`, `t-stage0`, `t-stage1`, ..., `t-stage4`.
+The `ovs-appctl` test commands are intended for cutting and pasting and are not supplied separately.

 Setup
 -----

-To get started, start "ovs-sandbox".
+To get started, start `ovs-sandbox`.
 Inside the interactive shell that it starts, run this command:

     ovs-vsctl add-br br0 -- set Bridge br0 fail-mode=secure